bahrus/xtal-match-media/README.md

 Web component that watches for media matches and fires events when they happen.

-This is similar to Polymer's [iron-media-query](https://www.webcomponents.org/element/@polymer/iron-media-query), but with no legacy dependencies.  xtal-match-media can partake in Polymer's powerful binding.
+This is similar to Polymer's [iron-media-query](https://www.webcomponents.org/element/@polymer/iron-media-query).  xtal-match-media can partake in Polymer's binding.

 Other alternatives are also available (the more the merrier):